-- A-221.
+- A-235.
 ASA affirms that broadband access to the internet is important to the quality of life in rural America and to strong and competitive farming operations.
-ASA encourages private businesses and cooperatives to collaborate with state and local governments to seek grants through the USDA's Rural Utilities Service (RUS), U.S. Department of Commerce, Federal Communications Commission (FCC) and applicable COVID-19 relief legislation or other available sources to bring quality high-speed broadband to rural areas at affordable rates.
-(2021) - A-222.
+ASA encourages private businesses and cooperatives to collaborate with state and local governments to seek grants through the USDA's Rural Utilities Service (RUS), U.S. Department of Commerce, and Federal Communications Commission (FCC) or other available sources to bring quality high-speed broadband to rural areas at affordable rates.
+(2025) - A-236.
 ASA supports a dependable and free public Global Positioning Satellite (GPS) differential real time kinematic correction signal available across all the U.S.'s agricultural production land.
-(2017) - A-223.
+(2017) - A-237.
 ASA supports the FCC collaborating, to the greatest extent practicable, with relevant experts at USDA and other stakeholder agencies to ensure the agriculture sector is not adversely impacted by spectrum licensing decisions.
-(2022)
+(2022) - A-238.
+ASA opposes the use of adjacent bandwidth by any company that would compromise the effectiveness of GPS technology for farmers. - A-239.
+ASA supports the continued development, expansion and improvement of cellular networks to adequately address the needs of rural regions of the United States.
+(2017)

-- A-224.
-ASA opposes the use of adjacent bandwidth by any company that would compromise the effectiveness of GPS technology for farmers. - A-225.
-ASA encourages the continued development, expansion and improvement of cellular networks to adequately address the needs of rural regions of the United States.
-(2017) - A-226.
+- A-240.
 ASA supports the agricultural producer's right to repair equipment and machinery.
-(2022) - A-227.
+(2022) - A-241.
 ASA supports federal oversight of private entities receiving federal broadband contracts in rural areas to ensure adequate and efficient broadband service is deployed in rural and underserved areas.
-(2021) - A-228.
+(2021) - A-242.
 ASA supports federal efforts to: a) ensure farmers have accurate and reliable access to the enabling technologies they need to benefit from precision agriculture technology; and b) expand growers' voluntary adoption of precision technology to improve environmental stewardship and provide economic returns.
-(2022) - A-229.
+(2022) - A-243.
 ASA affirms that agriculture and rural stakeholders should be directly involved in any federal decision-making affecting drone usage policies and best practices.
-(2023) - A-230.
-ASA supports efficient deployment of Broadband Equity, Access and Deployment Program funds made available through the Infrastructure Investment and Jobs Act (P.L.
-117-58) and encourages the National Telecommunications and Information Administration to work closely with rural and agricultural areas as the program is introduced.
-(2022) - A-231.
+(2023) - A-244.
 ASA supports improved broadband mapping to ensure adequate broadband access to every American.
-(2022) - A-232.
+(2022) - A-245.
 ASA supports USDA partnering with other federal agencies, as well as academics, developers and industry stakeholders, to prevent, protect against, mitigate, respond to, investigate and recover from cyber incidents; bring new, secure technologies to market; and support adoption of information security standards across agriculture that create equipment and software redundancies and maintain sharp focus on protecting against unauthorized access to or use of agriculture sector data.
 (2022)